rossrobino/drab/src/site/md/README.md

 This library takes a more opinionated approach compared to some headless UI libraries by providing the basic HTML structure for every component, as well as default positioning for elements like the [sheet](https://drab.robino.dev/docs/Sheet).
 However, these components can still be further customized using styles, [slots](https://svelte.dev/tutorial/slots), and [slot props](https://svelte.dev/tutorial/slot-props).

-Components without styles can appear rather drab.
-You have the freedom to bring your own styles to these components!
-Using unstyled components allows you to selectively choose what you need, seamlessly integrate with existing designs, and avoid being tied to any specific library.

-To style the components, you can make use of [global styles](https://joyofcode.xyz/global-styles-in-sveltekit).
-Each component exports `class` and `id` props that can be leveraged for this purpose.
-This process can be expedited by utilizing CSS frameworks like [TailwindCSS](https://tailwindcss.com/).
-Tailwind generates a global stylesheet based on the utility classes used in your project.
-The examples in this documentation are styled with Tailwind classes, but Tailwind does not have to be used with this library.

 ## Install

 If you haven't used Svelte before, start with the [tutorial](https://svelte.dev/tutorial/basics). **drab** works anywhere Svelte does.